 A sound starting with letter Y popped up in my mind, and then I finished it off with ‘ou’ and intuited that it would be spelled Yew.
-That was it* I didn’t comprehend that Yew is a type of tree, and had no clue that it even existed at all!
-Since I was relaxed and had no expectations and just visualized and followed the path leading me to read about it.
-I learned that it has very similar meaning to the Holly (my name) tree, and even more perfect with synchronicity, my birthday is on Halloween during Samhain.
+That was it!
+The amazing part of this exercise was that I was relaxed and had no expectations which made it possible to visualize and follow the path leading me to the most authentic answer.
+In my life I was an active canvasser for a non-profit to save trees, wilderness, and vital habitat, and a few years prior had joined an eco-village coop.
+I definitely love trees, however, in that moment I didn’t comprehend that Yew is a type of tree, and had no clue that it even existed at all!
+Since reading about it I learned that it has very similar meaning to the Holly tree (my name), making for an even deeper synchronicity since my birthday is on Halloween during Samhain.
 Read how this all links together below:

 The yew tree is traditionally known to be resilient, strong, and hearty.
 Some of the oldest living yews are logged at being over 7000 years old.
 Commonly growing next to churches and within cemeteries, they are known to symbolize protection, healing, as well as life, death, and regeneration after difficult times.
 The ability of the yew tree to sprout new roots from branches that touch the ground parallels the hope for the utopians to sprout holistic and resilient new developments for the present and future generations, from carrying on the loving duty, This may or may not include self-care, inner-processing, groundedness, health & wealth.